Get Your Free 2026 Vacation Guide

 Pelican Inn

-This whitewashed, 1840s house-turned-inn is hauntingly beautiful and original to the historic section of the island.
+This whitewashed, 1840s house-turned-inn is hauntingly beautiful and original in the island's historic section.
 Guests come to enjoy the sedate atmosphere and home-made meals.
-While its situated in Gray Man territory (the famous spirit that walks the shoreline warning of inclement weather), the property is home to two canine ghosties: a pair of Boston terriers belonging to a former owner.
-Sadly, one perished while swimming out to sea to rescue a drowning boy, and the other, of resulting loneliness.
+While it's situated in Gray Man territory (the famous spirit that walks the shoreline warning of inclement weather), the property is home to two canine ghosties: a pair of Boston terriers belonging to a former owner.
+Sadly, one perished while swimming out to sea to rescue a drowning boy, and the other, from the resulting loneliness.
 Mysterious barking, particularly after dark, has been reported, but thankfully, no fleas.